- Search The Registry

 - My Account

-When the Civil War started, Revels helped organize Union regiments and recruit soldiers of the first colored regiment in Maryland.
+When the American Civil War started, Revels helped organize Union regiments and recruit soldiers of the first colored regiment in Maryland.
 He established a school for freedmen in St. Louis, in 1863, and worked with the U.S. Provost Marshall to handle the affairs of ex-slaves.

 Later that year, Revels was appointed for a term on the Natchez city board of aldermen.
 During the first session of the Mississippi legislature in January 1868, Revels was asked to open the session with a prayer.
 According to John R. Lynch, "That prayer-—one of the most impressive and eloquent prayers that had ever been delivered in the [Mississippi] Senate Chamber-made Revels a United States Senator.
 He made a profound impression upon all who heard him.
 It impressed those who heard it that Revels was not only a man of great natural ability but that he was also a man of superior attainments."